 Tom and Carman are best known for the annual music festival, Tomstock, held on the lawn of their home in Independence.
 Founded in 2014, Tomstock is a fundraiser for The H8 Cancer Foundation and a tribute to the couple’s close friend Keirs Rowley and all who have battled or lost their life to cancer.
 To date, Tomstock has raised more than $800,000 for cancer research and education.

 As a business owner, Tom passes his conviction for philanthropy on to his employees.
-President and CEO of TruckMovers, Tom established the TruckMovers Charitable Foundation that provides financial support to nonprofits in the community based on employee recommendations.
+President and CEO of TruckMovers, Tom established the TruckMovers Charitable Foundation which provides financial support to nonprofits in the community based on employee recommendations.
 The TruckMovers scholarship program provides educational assistance for the children of employees.
 In 2018, TruckMovers received the Philanthropic Business of the Year Award from the Independence Council for Economic Development.
 Tom is a former member of the Truman Heartland Community Foundation Board.

 Tom and Carman have been married for 29 years and have shared their dedication to giving back with their three children.
 They are engaged in charitable giving through their fund, the Duvall Family Foundation for Children, and have volunteered alongside them, both locally and on mission trips abroad.